sddevelopment-be/penguin-pragmatic-patterns/content/concepts/Dreyfus_Model.md

 +++
 title = "Dreyfus model"
-author = "Stijn Dejongh"
-description = "a formal model of skill acquisition progress, that defines five distinct steps of mastery." type = "concept" categories = [
+subtitle = "five distinct steps of mastery" author = "Stijn Dejongh" description = "a formal model on learner progression, the emerging skills they aqcuire, and the challenges specific to each step." type = "concept" categories = [
     "learning",